dlt-hub/dlt/docs/website/blog/2024-06-12-from-pandas-to-production.md

 See resource below.

 We often hear variations of “oh i postponed dlt so long but it only took a few minutes to get going, wish I hadn’t installed [other tool] which took 2 weeks to set up properly and now we need to maintain or replace”, so don't be that guy.

 Here are some notebooks and docs to open your appetite:

+- An [API pipeline step by step tutorial](https://dlthub.com/docs/tutorial/load-data-from-an-api) to build a production pipeline from an api
 - A colab demo of [schema evolution](https://colab.research.google.com/drive/1H6HKFi-U1V4p0afVucw_Jzv1oiFbH2bu#scrollTo=e4y4sQ78P_OM) (2min read)
-- A [step by step tutorial](https://dlthub.com/docs/tutorial/load-data-from-an-api#load-only-new-data-incremental-loading) to build a production pipeline from an api
 - Docs: RestClient, the imperative class that powers the REST API source, featuring auto pagination https://dlthub.com/docs/general-usage/http/rest-client
 - Docs: [Build a simple pipeline](https://dlthub.com/docs/walkthroughs/create-a-pipeline)
 - Docs: [Build a complex pipeline](https://dlthub.com/docs/walkthroughs/create-a-pipeline)